Rohan5050/Blog-Application/README.md

 Blog Application

-A simple and elegant blog application built with React.js.
+This is a elegant blog application built with React.js.
 This application allows users to create, read, update, and delete blog posts & also change theme based on user preferance.

 Features
 Create: Users can create new blog posts.